akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 H2 database should not be used when the service is an Akka Cluster with more than 1 node.
 @@@

-To reduce the amount of events you can use @extref[snapshots as starting points](akka-projection:grpc.html#starting-from-snapshots).
+To reduce the amount of events sent over the network you can use @extref[snapshots as starting points](akka-projection:grpc.html#starting-from-snapshots).
 You can also @extref[start from custom offset](akka-projection:grpc.html#start-from-custom-offset), e.g. an offset a few hours back in time.